ailab-bio/GraphINVENT2/tutorials/1_introduction.md

 At this point, you are done editing the *submit.py* file and are ready to submit a training job.

 #### Running a training job
-Using the prepared *submit.py*, you can run a GraphINVENT training job from the terminal using the following command:
+Using the prepared *submit.py*, you can run a GraphINVENT2 training job from the terminal using the following command:

 ```
 $ python submit.py